 Connecticut is losing residents to lower-tax states, particularly Florida (0% income tax).
 Main reasons: (1) Extremely high property taxes ($11,760/year on $600K home vs $5,880 in FL), (2) Retirees seeking warmer weather and tax savings, (3) Young professionals priced out by high housing costs, (4) Businesses relocating to business-friendly states.
 CT lost 28,623 net residents (2021-2022 Census data), continuing a multi-year trend.

-Move if: you work in NYC and earn $150K+ (saves $3,000-8,000/year vs living in NYC), want top public schools (Greenwich/Darien/Westport rank nationally), prefer suburban lifestyle with yard space, and can handle 45-90 minute Metro-North commute.
-Stay in NYC if: you value urban lifestyle, don't want car dependency, or earn under $100K (the income tax savings don't justify higher CT housing costs).
-Calculate property tax carefully - varies wildly by town.
+Move if: you work in NYC and earn $150K+ (saves thousands/year vs living in NYC with state+city tax), want top public schools (Greenwich/Darien/Westport rank nationally), prefer suburban lifestyle with yard space, and can handle 45-90 minute Metro-North commute.
+Stay in NYC if: you value urban lifestyle, don't want car dependency, or earn under $100K (income tax savings may not justify higher CT housing costs).
+Calculate property tax carefully — varies wildly by town (Greenwich vs Hartford).

 How we calculate: Our Connecticut tax calculator uses official 2026 tax brackets from the Connecticut Department of Revenue Services.
 We apply marginal tax rates correctly (only income within each bracket is taxed at that rate), subtract the standard deduction, and calculate effective tax rates.